16 SaaS Business Metrics: What Matters For a High Valuation

 Additionally, Boopos assists buyers in validating the overall status of the company they intend to sell.
 By extracting transaction data from the payment gateway, Boopos can calculate important metrics such as retention rate and churn, which helps determine the company's multiple.

-If you want help assessing the value of your business, start by getting a free valuation today!
+If you want help assessing the value of your business, start by contacting one of our experts today!